hupili/python-for-data-and-media-communication-gitbook/module-jupyter.md

 When you see `(venv)` appear in front of your command line prompt, that means the you are in the virtual environment.
 Always check this prefix to make sure you are working in the right environment.
 You can use `deactive` command to exit current virtual environment.

+If you want to quit the virtual environment, you can use "Control+C".

 ## Jupyter notebook

 Now you can install and enter Jupyter notebook.